 Run by the National Portfolio Day Association, these events will introduce you to academic representatives who want to learn about you, your work and your post-secondary plans, while informing you about their college or university.
 Use the events as an opportunity to be inspired, gain advice about improving or presenting your portfolio and experience a taste of what it's like to attend a professional art and design programme.

-UAL will be attending these events in Canada, the US and France, giving you the chance to learn more about our 6 world-renowned Colleges.
+UAL will be attending these events in Canada, the US and France, and hosting the event in London, giving you the chance to learn more about our 6 world-renowned Colleges.
 We offer more than 200 courses at pre-degree, undergraduate and postgraduate levels in art, design, screen, communication, fashion, media and performing arts, as well as a diverse range of short courses.
-Our first year pre-degree courses are designed to expand your knowledge, develop your skills, and build a strong portfolio for undergraduate study.
+Our first year pre-degree courses are designed to expand your knowledge, develop your skills and build a strong portfolio for undergraduate study.
 Discover more about our subject areas.

 Take a look at our advice on preparing for the events, see the full list of event dates and find contact information for our local US and Canadian representatives who can provide you with specialist advice.
 Please note that no admission decisions will be offered to you at National Portfolio Days.